-Based on the results of our initial assessments, we assigned a level of risk and selected a judgmental sample of transactions for testing.
+Based on the results of our initial assessments, we assigned a level of risk and selected judgmental samples for testing.
 We used auditor judgement and considered risk levels relative to other audit work performed to determine the degree of testing performed in each area.
 Our sample selections were not generated using statistical sampling, and therefore we did not project the results of our tests to the total population of transactions.
 We did not find deficiencies in internal controls.

 This audit supplements, but does not replace, the audits required by the Single Audit Act Amendments of 1996.
 Single audit reports address controls over Statewide financial reporting, with emphasis on major programs.
-Our report focuses on the administration of the Mississippi fish and wildlife agency, and that agency's management of WSFR resources and license revenue.
+Our report focuses on the administration of the Wyoming Game and Fish Department, and that Department's management of WSFR resources and license revenue.